UMMS-Biocore/bootcamp/session1/session1.md

 |cd /	|Changes your current directory to the root (/) directory|
 |cd /project/umw_biocore/class|Changes your current directory to a specific directory|

+If a file path begins with /, then it is an absolute path.
+It doesn’t depend on the current working directory.
+If a file path begins WITHOUT /, then it is a relative path.
+The path is defined according to the current directory.
+So, the path depends on the current working directory.

 Please use all the commands in the table above and run "pwd" command after that to see which directory you are in and "ls" to see the content of the directory.

 	$ cd
 	$ pwd
+	$ls
 	$ cd ..
 	$ pwd
+	$ ls
 	$ cd -
 	$ pwd
 	$ ls
 	$ cd /
 	$ pwd
+	$ ls

+Now we have to take a time to explain "pathnames".

+So far we have only been listes files that are in our current directory.
+Sometimes you might want to manipulate or list files that are not in your current directory.
+For example, you may be doing a lot of work in the ~/bootcamp directory, but you remember that you wanted to work on "/project/umw_biocore/class".
+You could accomplish this by using these commands:

+	$ cd /project/umw_biocore/class
+	$ pwd
+	$ ls

+If you want to go back
+	$ cd ~/bootcamp
+	$ pwd
+	$ ls

+Please remember if it starts with "/".
+It is called full path or absolute path.
+You can use these paths while copying or moving the filed or folders.

 ### Exploring the Filesystem
 The tree command is a good way to get a bird’s-eye view of the filesystem tree.
 The following commands can help in exploring the filesystem: